akshatbansal1/RainfallPrediction/README.md

 # RainfallPrediction
-Rainfall prediction in Australia using Machine learning
+Rainfall prediction in Australia using Machine learning (worked with teammates Anson, Vanessa and Peter of HKUST)

 **1. Introduction**